Console Initial Setup

 user in order to create the user within GitLab.

-After logging in as console-initial-admin
+After logging in as console-bot

-logout of GitLab and log in as the default admin user for GitLab.
+, log out of GitLab and log in as the default admin user for GitLab.

-Assign admin privileges to the console-initial-admin
+Assign admin privileges to the console-bot

 user: